Lev Kuleshov: Life and career

 During 1918–1920 he covered the Russian Civil War with a documentary crew.
 In 1919 he headed the first Soviet film courses at the National Film School.
-Kuleshov may well be the very first film theorist as he was a leader in the Soviet montage theory – developing his theories of editing before those of Sergei Eisenstein (briefly a student of Kuleshov).
 He contributed the article "Kinematografichesky naturshchik" to the first issue of Zrelishcha in 1922.
 Among his other notable students were Vsevolod Pudovkin, Boris Barnet, Mikhail Romm, Sergey Komarov, Porfiri Podobed, Vladimir Fogel and Aleksandra Khokhlova who became his wife.
-For Kuleshov, the essence of the cinema was editing, the juxtaposition of one shot with another.
-To illustrate this principle, he created what has come to be known as the Kuleshov effect.
-In this now-famous editing exercise, shots of an actor were intercut with various meaningful images (a casket, a bowl of soup, etc.) in order to show how editing changes viewers' interpretations of images.
 Another one of his famous inventions was creative geography, also known as artificial landscape.
 Those techniques were described in his book The Basics of Film Direction (1941) which was later translated into many languages.

 In addition to his theoretical and teaching work, Kuleshov directed a number of feature-length films.
 Among his most notable works are an action-comedy The Extraordinary Adventures of Mr. West in the Land of the Bolsheviks (1924), a psychological drama By the Law (1926) adapted from the short story by Jack London and a biographical drama The Great Consoler (1933) based on O. Henry's life and works.
 In 1934 and 1935 Kuleshov went to Tajikistan to direct there Dokhunda, a movie based on the novel by Tajik national poet Sadriddin Ayni, but the project was regarded with suspicion by the authorities as possibly exciting Tajik nationalism, and stopped.
 No footage survives.

 After directing his last film in 1943, Kuleshov served as an artistic director and an academic rector at VGIK where he worked for the next 25 years.
 He was a member of the jury at the 27th Venice International Film Festival, as well as a special guest during other international film festivals.

-Lev Kuleshov died in Moscow in 1970.
+Kuleshov was awarded the Order of Lenin shortly before his death.
+He died in Moscow in 1970.
 He was buried at the Novodevichy Cemetery.
 He was survived by his wife Aleksandra Khokhlova (1897–1985) – an actress, film director and educator, granddaughter of Pavel Tretyakov and Sergey Botkin – and Aleksandra's son Sergei from her first marriage.